SyngentaServicesPvtLtd/simplemeta/README.txt

 Simple Meta 6.2.x:
 Simple Meta module was totally reworked to make code clear and extendable.
-Simple Meta provides hook_simpleta_info() now, so you can define your own meta tags.
+Simple Meta provides hook_simplemeta_info() now, so you can define your own meta tags.
 Please see simplemeta_simplemeta_info() for details.

 Installing Simple Meta: